 Storage

-The opening is large and it is comfortable to take things in and out.
+The wide opening makes it easy to put things in and take them out

-The stretch mesh pockets also do not interfere with insertion and removal, making them ideal for storing maps and small items.
+The stretch mesh pocket is also easy to access, making it ideal for storing maps and small items

-It is designed to be able to be set up with a hydration system.
+It is also designed to accommodate a hydration system

-There are a variety of zippers and pockets, and the more you tinker with them, the more you tweak them, it's interesting that they bring out a variety of functions.
+There are a variety of zippers and pockets available, and the more you play around with them, the more functions they come up with, which is fun

-The only thing that bothered me was the small side zippers on the top of both sides.
+The only thing that bothered me was the small side zippers at the top of both sides

-It's also a simple and convenient way to remove the lid (rain pig) and use it as a hip bag.
+It's also convenient that you can remove the lid and use it as a hip bag

-If removed, the opening can be stopped using a roll-up method and a cross buckle from above, so it can be used as is.
-It can be further lightweight.
+When removed, the opening can be secured by a roll-up system and a cross buckle can be fastened from above, so it can be used as is, making it even lighter

 Summary: What kind of activities do you recommend?

-This is definitely recommended for UL hiking and long trail hikers who want to keep their luggage lighter and stay overnight, and for those who want to walk comfortably on short-term traverse climbs.
+This is highly recommended for ultra-high-speed hikers and long trail hikers who want to increase their distance while staying light and staying overnight, or for those who want to walk comfortably on short-term traverses

-It is also convenient to remove the lid and can be lightweight and controlled in size, making it a great companion for backpackers.
-Also, it was lighter to lighten the main unit and also good for activities where you don't have a very long walk, and it was also good to use it as an approach backpack for day climbing, for example.
-I tried it out and it was very convenient because it allowed me to put in and take out the gears in and out.
+It's also convenient because you can remove the lid, and it's lightweight and adjustable in size, making it a great companion for backpackers.
+Also, the lightweight body makes it ideal for activities where the walking distance isn't too long, such as using it as an approach backpack for a day climbing trip.
+I tried it out and found it very convenient, as it allowed me to quickly access my gear

-On the other hand, if you prefer a simple backpack, you may find it a hassle because there are so many parts.
-Also, although it is quite well-built, it is a backpack that is designed to be lightweight, so if you are in the middle of a long period of traversing or continuous climbing, it is likely that a more robust model would be better.
-However, it is lightweight, comfortable to carry, and has many functions, so if you use it in a way that suits your characteristics, it is extremely easy to use.
+On the other hand, those who prefer simple backpacks may find the many parts cumbersome.
+Also, although it is very well made, it is a lightweight backpack, so if you are going on a long mountain hike or continuous climbing where your luggage will be heavy, a more robust model may be better.
+However, it is lightweight, comfortable to wear, and has many features, so if you use it in a way that suits its features, it is very easy to use

 GRANITE GEAR NIMBUS TRACE ACCESS 60